 Industrial Injury: How to start a compensation claim against a UK employer for an occupational injury caused in the work place

-Industrial injury: Find out: how to start a compensation claim for an occupational injury, which employer (includes past employers) to make your claim against, the various national compensation schemes for UK disease claims and how long there is to start your claim before it is too late.
+Industrial injury solicitors explain: how to start a compensation claim for an occupational injury, which employer (includes past employers) to make your claim against, the various national compensation schemes for UK disease claims and how long there is to start your claim before it is too late.

 What is a compensation claim for industrial injury?

-An industrial injury claim is a claim for money to compensate you for the injuries you have received – both physical and psychiatric – and expenses you have incurred as a result of an industrial injury.
+An industrial injury claim is a claim for money to compensate you for the injuries you have received – both physical and psychiatric – plus expenses and financial loss you have incurred as a result of an industrial injury.

-An industrial disease can often affect your ability to work for the rest of your life so the amounts of money involved can be quite substantial.
+An industrial disease can often affect your ability to work for the rest of your life so the amount of compensation money that you may claim can often be quite substantial.

 Who do your start your claim against when you have worked for several employers who could have caused your injury?